perfgopal/skillshare/ml_ops_perf_ra/README.md

 project_code.r:  R code you will use to complete your project

-datagenerators.r:  R code you can use after completing your project to creat different types of datasets and build different models
+datagenerators.r:  R code you can use after completing your project to create different types of datasets and build different models

 # Installs